varvarra/CV/README.md

 ## Interests

-- EdTech
- My main interest lies within area of children’s education.
-I try to follow the latest research and trends happening in the area of educational technology and if opportunity arises I try to get involved.
+- My main interest lies within area of children’s education.
+I try to follow the latest research and trends happening in the area of educational technology.
 I have been recently volunteering as a team leader in an international summer school for teenagers in Barcelona this August, and have been assisting in the events organised by the Institute of Imagination (London).

-- I am a dedicated ‘lifelong learner’ with a broad range of special interests in education, science, and the big history of our world.
-I nurture my interests by reading popular science books and attending various events in London.
+- I am a dedicated **‘lifelong learner’** with a broad range of special interests in education, science, and the big history of our world.
+I nurture my interests by reading popular science books and attending various educational events in London.

-- Lifelong nature lover
+- Lifelong Nature Lover

 -	Love spending my time playing piano, stargazing, reading books, doing yoga, dancing, and taking long weekend walks in the London parks.

-Personal presentation

-Enthusiasm and initiative

-Communication and literacy

-Time management and organisation, numeracy lidc

 Demonstrated integrity